 After the success of our “What it is like to live in New Zealand” campaign where we asked ‘Expats’ (we hate that word!) of New Zealand four questions relating to how they adapted to their new lives in New Zealand we thought it would be a good idea to answer the questions ourselves!

-This week we have officially hit 5 years in NZ, I think anyone else that has moved to another country counts the years as if it’s a birthday…so wheres our birthday cake!
+In December of 2019 we officially hit 5 years in NZ, I think anyone else that has moved to another country counts the years as if it’s a birthday…so wheres our birthday cake!

 It’s crazy and it’s also a little bit overwhelming and we when we actually take time to stop and think about our old lives and the lives that we live today we wonder how 5 years went by so damn quickly!
 I still believe time is going by faster and faster each year.